 Students are required to submit an Industry Analysis of the industry in which their host organisation operates.
 This requires in-depth secondary and possibly primary research to gather the information required to provide a snapshot of the industry in question.
-This assignment is submitted in a formal report format and is presented to the class, followed by group discussion.
+This assignment is submitted in a formal report.